Quantum algorithm for solving generalized eigenvalue problems with application to the Schr\"odinger equation: Concluding remarks

 \section{Concluding remarks}

 In this work, we presented a quantum algorithm for computing eigenvalues and singular values of families of parametrized matrices.
-We showed that our method achieves an up to quartic (fourth-degree) speedup over both classical algorithms and the direct application of Quantum Phase Estimation to the matrix family.
+We showed that our method achieves an up to quadratic speedup over both classical algorithms and the direct application of Quantum Phase Estimation to the matrix family.

 In particular, we demonstrated the usefulness of our approach for solving the Schrödinger equation, with the most significant advantages observed in scenarios where: (a) multiple eigenvalues are required; and (b) the matrix representation of the Schrödinger equation takes the form of a generalized eigenvalue problem.